-Grease traps and interceptors are used primarily in kitchens and restaurants.
+Grease traps and interceptors are used primarily in kitchens and restaurants in Holland, Toledo, and Silica, OH.
 They remove and retain the grease that builds up over time in wastewater.
 The use of grease traps is standard per health and safety codes in most commercial food preparation applications.
+In addition to temporary fencing and porta-potty rentals, Ace Diversified Services offers grease trap pumping and maintenance!

 How Do Grease Traps Work?